metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

 - `jwt` (Attributes) Authenticate against AWS using service account tokens. (see [below for nested schema](#nestedatt--spec--provider--aws--auth--jwt))
-- `secret_ref` (Attributes) AWSAuthSecretRef holds secret references for AWS credentialsboth AccessKeyID and SecretAccessKey must be defined in order to properly authenticate. (see [below for nested schema](#nestedatt--spec--provider--aws--auth--secret_ref))
+- `secret_ref` (Attributes) AWSAuthSecretRef holds secret references for AWS credentials both AccessKeyID and SecretAccessKey must be defined in order to properly authenticate. (see [below for nested schema](#nestedatt--spec--provider--aws--auth--secret_ref))

 <a id="nestedatt--spec--provider--aws--auth--jwt"></a>
 ### Nested Schema for `spec.provider.aws.auth.jwt`